Lions crush Burbank in playoff opener￼

 LPR Editor

-SAN ANTONIO – The two-headed offensive monster that has been the Lockhart Lions’ rushing attack had a mighty roar Friday night, accounting for 313 yards on the ground and six touchdowns during an absolute rout of San Antonio Burbank, 62-7, in the 5A-1 playoffs at Alamo Stadium.
+The Lions won their first-round playoff game by playing their starers just one possession of the second half, setting a school playoff record for points en route to the victory.

-Lockhart rolled up a 42-0 lead by intermission, score three plays into the second half, and played reserves the rest of the way.
+Lockhart will return to Alamo Stadium this week to face Corpus Christi’s Flour Bluff, which sports an identical 8-3 overall record as Lockhart.
+The Lions last won eight games in 2015.
+They last won nine games under then head coach Roy Dollar in 1971.

-The win moved Lockhart to 8-3 overall, its first eight-win season since 2015.
-The last time an LHS football team won nine games dates all the way back to 1971.
+The two-headed offensive monster that has been the Lockhart Lions’ rushing attack roared mightily Friday night, accounting for 313 yards on the ground and six touchdowns between the two.

-The Lions will go back to Alamo Stadium on Friday, Nov.
-18 to face Corpus Christi’s Flour Bluff in the second round.
-The Hornets easily handled Roma, 56-21, in its first-round game Friday night.
+Lockhart rolled up a 42-0 lead by intermission, scored three plays into the second half, and played reserves the rest of the way.

 McKinney got things started on the first drive for Lockhart, scoring on a one-yard run with 8:52 left in the first quarter.
 Omar Ocampo’s PAT was true, and Lockhart led 7-0

-After a Trey Brown fumble recovery, Dickens scored on the very next play on a 16 yard run.
+After a Trey Brown fumble recovery caused by Zakaya Gathings, Dickens scored on the very next play on a 16-yard run-.
 Ocampo’s PAT made it 14-0 with 8:03 left in the first.

 The first of two botched snaps on punts led to Josh Ramos tackling the Burbank punter at the Bulldogs’ 33.
 Four plays later, McKinney slipped out of the backfield unnoticed, and Dickens found him wide open for a 30-yard touchdown pass.
 Ocampo’s PAT made it 21-0 with 3:31 still left in the first period.